Squadrick/squadrick.github.io/_posts/2018-06-09-natural-gradients-in-tensorflow.md

 	return tf.matmul(v, tf.matmul(s_inv,
 		tf.matmul(u, tf.reshape(b, [-1, 1]), transpose_a=True)))
 ```
-I finally could train the simple one layer network with a learning rate of `1e-1` and batch size of `32`, here's the convergence graph along with vanilla gradients thrown in to show that all the work is worth something.
+I finally could train the simple one layer network with a learning rate of `1e-3` and batch size of `32`, here's the convergence graph along with vanilla gradients thrown in to show that all the work is worth something.
 As you can see the natural gradient descent(orange) reaches the same loss as conventional gradient descent(blue) in much few iterations.
 ![naive plot](https://i.imgur.com/dJv2p7c.png "Conventional vs Natural Gradient Descent")
 Calculating the hessian and its inverse is shown to be expensive because each iteration of natural gradient descent took around 30 seconds.
 As compared to regular gradient descent, where I did 1000 iterations in less than 3 seconds.
 Clearly, we need a more efficient way to do natural gradient descent, one of the most popular ways is to use conjugate descent to invert the Fisher Information Matrix.
+(FYI, I didn't have enough patience to run 1000 iterations of natural gradient descent.
+If someone wants to run the numbers and update the graph, that'll be great.)

+We can make the algorithm faster and more practical for larger networks by using conjugate gradient descent to invert the Fisher Information Matrix.
+This is what's actually used for TRPO.
+I might cover conjugate gradients in another post.